content

 Long-term economic contribution

-Channel-to-value attribution reframes growth around outcomes that reflect real usage, retention, and capital durability.
+Channel-to-revenue attribution reframes growth around outcomes that reflect real usage, retention, and capital durability.

 How to Evaluate ROI When Users Are Pseudonymous